josuhern/enery-sales/README.md

 This is a [Next.js](https://nextjs.org/) React Typescript project

-## Commands for development server:
+## Command to run the application:

 ```bash
 yarn runApp